-Neil Williams shift his focus to business engagement and provisioning a change of behaviour at The University of Derby.
+Neil Williams shift his focus to business engagement and changing behaviour at the University of Derby.

-“When I took the role of IT director in 2010, the IT services department was unbalanced – focused predominantly on the delivery of technology rather than service.
+"When I took the role of IT director in 2010, the IT services department was unbalanced – focused predominantly on the delivery of technology rather than service," he said.